 Date issued: 6/17/2020

 Kent County and the Grand Rapids Area Chamber of Commerce are partnering to launch a new relief fund for small businesses impacted by COVID-19.
-The fund, called the Kent County Small Business Recovery Program, will award grants ranging from $5,000 to $20,000.
-Its official launch is scheduled for Monday, June 22.
-Learn more about the fund here.
+The fund, called the Kent County Small Business Recovery Program, awards grants ranging from $5,000 to $40,000 to businesses that haven’t been able to access, or have been declined local, state, or federal relief funds, or need additional support to weather the coronavirus pandemic.

 Date issued: 5/19/2020